top of page

 WHAT TO EXPECT:

-• It is normal for your skin to form a protective layer over your tattoo.
+It is normal for your skin to form a protective layer over your tattoo.
 However, if you over moisturize or do not moisturize enough, a thick hard scab may form that may crack when you move.
-It is important
+Moisturizing is a personal balance that can be different for each individual.
+Be sure to wear loose fitting clothing.

-• Some people may also experience some heavier layers of buildup or scabbing.
+Some people may also experience some heavier layers of buildup or scabbing.
 When dealing with scabs cut back on the lotion and make sure you do not scratch or pick at the scabs.

 DO NOT!:

-• Do not submerge your tattoo in water for at least 2 weeks.
 This includes swimming in the ocean or a pool, hot tubs, and saunas.

-• Avoid sun exposure and tanning until your tattoo is completely healed.
+Avoid sun exposure and tanning until your tattoo is completely healed.

-• Avoid touching or rubbing your tattoo against anything dirty, including pets.
+Avoid touching or rubbing your tattoo against anything dirty, including pets.

 bottom of page